 The temporary nature of IDDS summits and the inherent difference in partners goals creates several challenges for grassroots associations entering these type of alliances.
 Grassroots organizations’ main focus are the communities they serve which can make the process of finding shared alignment with partners who hold different agendas complex and draining.
 A series of interviews carried out with members of C-Innova reveals some aspects of these complexities.
 As one of C-Innova’s members mentioned: “What IDDS has is that it’s like a very strong injection of energy but it dissipates, right?
 Because relationships are built [more] over time [and] there is very little time to say how specific relationships were built”

-Fig. 3 Aggregated data from a qualitative survey from IDDS Education in 2016.
-Data collected pre and post-summit.
+Fig. 3: Aggregated data from a qualitative survey from IDDS Education in 2016.
+Data collected pre and post-summit and coded for analysis.
+N=49.
+Scale is 1 – 5.

 Particularly, aligning objectives with government instances has proven to be a challenging task.
 Because governments serve public agendas that are crafted prior to enter these partnerships, they are less flexible when aligning objectives and philosophies with other stakeholders.
 Also, given the inherent culture of politics in the country, these units have become focused on short term outcomes that can render positive indicators during a given mandate.
 From the perspective of a grassroots organization, ensuring successful alliances with governments given the aforementioned aspects may require choosing partners in government depending on their particular agendas as well as their timing across mandate periods.